gitworkflows/devpod/memory-bank/components/ide-service.md

 ## Overview

-The IDE Service is a critical component in Gitpod that manages IDE configurations, resolves workspace IDE requirements, and provides information about available IDEs to other components in the system.
+The IDE Service is a critical component in Devpod that manages IDE configurations, resolves workspace IDE requirements, and provides information about available IDEs to other components in the system.
 It serves as the central authority for IDE-related information and decision-making.

 ## Purpose